karamdaaboul/Cooperative_Load_Transport_Quadrotors/README.md

-# Project: Cooperative Load Transport with group of Quadrotors
 Overview
 ---
 We address the problem of cooperative transportation of a cable-suspended payload by multiple quadrotors.
 This work based on the work which is maded by Kumar and Sreenath [1](http://www.kumarrobotics.org/wp-content/uploads/2014/01/p11.pdf).
 In the beginning, we determine the equations describing the dynamics of the system.
 Then we define the differentiall flatness of a dynamic system and determine the flat output vector of our system.
 Finally we write a program with matlab to implement the motion of N quadrotors with a mass point.